leofeyer/gh-merge/README.md

 ## `gh merge`

-`gh merge` is a GitHub CLI extension to to squash and merge PRs.
+`gh merge` is a GitHub CLI extension to squash and merge PRs.
 The commit message will be the PR description followed by the list of commits.

 ## Usage